The Best Home Workout Apps to Download Right Now

 You'd be hard-pressed not to find a workout that fits into your lifestyle and your goals on Aaptiv, an audio-based workout app.
 With categories such as outdoor running (they have treadmill-specific workouts, too), yoga, and strength training, there's something for nearly every discipline.
 If you love to dabble in a little of everything, browse the app's thousands of workouts or commit to a tailored program such as "Train Like a Boxer" and "Cross-Train to 5K".

 Personal training sessions can cost as much as $100 (or more!) for just an hour-long session.
-Instead, get unlimited monthly access to certified trainers for half that price with Trainiac.
-You pick your trainer, share a little bit about what you’d like to achieve and where you’ll be working out (at home or the gym), and they customize a plan just for you (no every workout-fits-all vibes here) with workout videos tailored to help crush those goals.
+Instead, get unlimited monthly access to certified trainers for a fraction of the price with Trainiac.
+You pick your trainer, share a little bit about what you'd like to achieve and where you'll be working out (at home or the gym), and they customize a plan just for you (no every workout-fits-all vibes here) with workout videos tailored to help crush those goals.
 You can interact with your trainer through video or text message for a truly personalized and genuine experience.

 Available in the App Store.
-Free to download; $50/month to subscribe.
+Free to download and 14-day trial; $80/month to subscribe.

 Fit Body by Anna Victoria